tertu-m/lucas/README.md

 # lucas
 This is a utility that will eventually let you view arbitrary Pump it Up custom charts, also known as a UCS player.
 Eventually, it might even let you play them.
+It requires LOVE2D 11.x or later.

 Right now it only supports one hardcoded chart, a double chart that somebody wrote for Obelisque that I downloaded off of the Pump it Up UCS library.
 When it launches, it will play that chart.